-Lasso provides two methods that allow data to be stored or transmitted more efficiently.
-The compress method can be used to compress any text string into an efficient byte stream that can be stored in a binary field in a database or transmitted to another server.
-The decompress method can then be used to restore a compressed byte stream into the original string.
+Lasso provides two methods for storing or transmitting data more efficiently.
+The compress method can compress any text string into an efficient byte stream that can be stored in a binary field in a database or transmitted to another server.
+The decompress method can then restore a compressed byte stream into the original string.